-Pierce College is a testing center authorized by the GED Testing Service of the American Council on Education.
+Pierce College is a Pearson Vu GED testing center.
 For current information about test fees, contact the Fort Steilacoom testing center at (253) 964-6439 or the Puyallup testing center at (253) 840-8455.
+For additional information, visit www.gedtestingservices.com.